MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-RecipientPermission.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
+> [!NOTE]
+> `Get-RecipientPermission` doesn't return expected results when `-Trustee` parameter has multiple `SecurityPrincipalIdParameter` (Sids).
+When passing the `-Trustee` parameter, it compares the Sid of `-Trustee` with the recipient's ACL record.
+However, as some of the recipient's Sid has changed, this causes a mismatch.
+The workaround is to not to use `userPrincipalName` but all Sids including the one for history.

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/p/?LinkID=113216).